mloesch/sickle/doc/tutorial.rst

 OAI-PMH Primer
 ==============

-The API implements the `Open Archives Protocol for Metadata Harvesting (OAI-PMH) <http://openarchives.org>`_.
+This section gives a basic overview of the `Open Archives Protocol for Metadata Harvesting (OAI-PMH) <http://openarchives.org>`_.
-This section gives only a basic overview of OAI-PMH.
-For more information, please refer to the protocol specification.
+For more detailed information, please refer to the protocol specification.

 Glossary of Important OAI-PMH Concepts
 --------------------------------------